Ford Supercars teams set for further Gen3 parity meeting - Speedcafe

 Today’s Ford meeting comes after two days of centre of gravity testing among a sample of cars from up and down pit lane at Tickford’s Campbellfield workshop, in Melbourne’s north.

-CoG is sure to be a key agenda item in this week’s Gen3 Technical Working Group meeting, which was supposed to be held today but has now been pushed back to tomorrow, after the Ford meeting, Speedcafe.com understands.
+CoG is sure to be a key agenda item in this week’s Gen3 Technical Working Group meeting, which was supposed to be held today but has now been pushed back to tomorrow, after the Ford meeting, Speedcafe understands.

 The Technical Working Group will, of course, also be discussing causes of and solutions to the fires which took hold in two Mustangs at Albert Park.